-If you have ever tried any sort of marketing for your business in today’s digital world, there is no doubt you will have heard keywords such as content and conversion.
-The big questions are: What do these words actually mean?
+If you have ever tried any marketing for your business in today’s digital world, there is no doubt you will have heard keywords such as content and conversion.
+The big questions are: What do these words mean?
 How exactly can content convert consumers?

-Content in a marketing sense refers to any kind of information, data, or material that you are putting out into the world.
-This can be for a business, a product or even a personal brand.
-Content may be shared on social media platforms, websites or various other mediums.
+Content, in a marketing sense, refers to any kind of information, data, or material you are putting into the world.
+This can be for a business, a product, or a personal brand.
+Content may be shared on social media platforms, websites, or other mediums.

 Providing high-quality content that gives something useful and significant will communicate that you truly care about people and their needs.
 The goal of content is not necessarily to sell, sell, sell straight off the bat.
 The goal is to give.